Adaptive Policy Synchronization for Scalable Reinforcement Learning: Related Work

 The use of distributed computation in deep reinforcement learning (DRL) traces back to early experiments with Deep Q-Networks (DQN) on Atari games \cite{mnih_playing_2013}, where training speed and sample throughput were primary bottlenecks.
-The first formal distributed DRL architecture, GORILA \cite{nair_massively_2015}, introduced a centralized design featuring four components: actors for data collection, a parameter server for model updates, learners for gradient computation, and a shared replay memory.
+The first formal distributed DRL architecture, General Reinforcement Learning Architecture (GORILA)\cite{nair_massively_2015}, introduced a centralized design featuring four components: actors for data collection, a parameter server for model updates, learners for gradient computation, and a shared replay memory.
 This design enabled DQN to scale across machines by coordinating asynchronous updates from actors and learners.

 APE-X \cite{horgan_distributed_2018} built upon GORILA by simplifying the architecture and improving sample efficiency.
 It retained the centralized design but consolidated the parameter server and learner into a single GPU node, allowing for more efficient updates.
 Actors performed local inference with stale parameters and sent prioritized experiences to a central buffer.
-The introduction of a prioritized replay buffer, based on TD-error, improved sample quality and accelerated convergence.
-APE-X was also extended to support other off-policy algorithms such as DDPG.
+The introduction of a prioritized replay buffer, which stores past experiences for off-policy learning and ranks them by temporal-difference (TD) error, improved sample quality and accelerated convergence.
+APE-X was also extended to support other off-policy algorithms such as Deep Deterministic Policy Gradient (DDPG) \cite{lillicrap_continuous_2016}.

-A3C \cite{mnih_asynchronous_2016} took a different approach by decentralizing both data collection and learning.
+Asynchronous Advantage Actor Critic (A3C) \cite{mnih_asynchronous_2016} took a different approach by decentralizing both data collection and learning.
 Multiple actor-learners asynchronously interacted with environments and updated shared model parameters using their own computed gradients.
 This eliminated the need for experience replay and enabled on-policy updates, but also introduced instability due to asynchronous gradient application and limited scalability.

-IMPALA \cite{espeholt_impala_2018} reintroduced a centralized learner architecture while scaling simulation throughput via CPU-based actors.
+The Importance Weighted Actor-Learner Architecture (IMPALA) \cite{espeholt_impala_2018} reintroduced a centralized learner architecture while scaling simulation throughput via CPU-based actors.
 Actors collected rollouts using a stale snapshot of the policy and sent trajectories to a centralized GPU learner.
 The key innovation of IMPALA was the V-trace off-policy correction algorithm, which accounted for policy lag between actor and learner.
+V-trace is an off-policy correction algorithm that adjusts value targets using truncated importance, a statistical technique to correct for distribution mismatch, ensuring stable learning when actors collect data with stale policies.